jakobjassmann/coastalphenology/corrections.md

 data/sea_ice_data/zackenberg/sea_ice_extraction_zackenberg.R # line 65 onwards
 ```

-These error was corrected.
-Copies of the old original scripts can be found here. :
+We corrected the errors in all scripts and kept copies of the original (submitted) scripts.
+The original scripts  can be found here:

 ``` R
 data/sea_ice_data/alexfiord/sea_ice_extraction_alexfiord_old.R